Reading Time: 7 minutes

 loader-image

-- Clitocybe nuda is typically found in woodlands and areas with organic debris, while Clitocybe saeva is more commonly found in grasslands, especially on calcareous soils.
+- Both are saprobic (meaning that they decompose organic matter) Clitocybe nuda is a fungus of woodland and areas with organic debris; Clitocybe saeva is found particularly in grassland, especially on chalky soil.

-- Clitocybe nuda has a purplish hue when young, which fades with age, whereas Clitocybe saeva has a cap that is greyish-brown to beige.
+- Clitocybe nuda is purplish when young, fading with age, whereas Clitocybe saeva has a greyish-brown to beige cap.

-- The gills of C. nuda are pale lavender to lilac, fading to buff or pinkish-buff, while the gills of C. saeva are initially almost white, turning pinkish buff as they mature.
+- The gills of C. nuda are lavender to lilac and fade to pink, whereas those of C. saeva are initially almost white and then pinkish.

 No, Wood blewit mushrooms are not psychedelic and are safe for culinary use.